Limitless stability for Graph Convolutional Networks: Stability to structural Perturbations: Transferability

 \subsection{Exemplary Applications}

-\paragraph{Collapsing Strong Edges:} Extending our previous example, we now consider a collapsing \textit{sub}-graph (of strong edges) embedded into a larger graph.
-Apart from coupled heat reservoirs, this setting captures the grouping of close knit communities within social networks into single entities, the scale-transition in a molecule from individual atoms to (functional) groups, or spatial networks.
-It also significantly generalizes the toy example of \cite{koke2022graph} which considered a specific small and unweighted graph with an isolated strong edge.
+\paragraph{Collapsing Strong Edges:} We first pick our example from the beginning of section \ref{tfstab} up again and generalize it significantly: We now consider the graph that we collapse to a single node to be a sub-graph (of strong edges) embedded into a larger graph.
+Apart from coupled heat reservoirs, this setting also e.g. captures the grouping of close knit communities within social networks into single entities, the scale-transition of changing the description of (the graph of) a molecule from individual atoms interacting via the coulomb potential $Z_1Z_2/R$ (with $R$ the distance and $Z_1,Z_2$ atomic charges) to the interaction of (functional) groups comprised of closely co-located atoms, or spatial networks if weights are set to e.g. inverse distances.
 In what follows, we shall consider two graphs with vertex sets $G$ and $\widetilde G$.
 We consider $G$ to be a subset of the vertex set $\widetilde G$ and think of the graph corresponding